amplitude/storybook-addon-amplitude/README.md

 ## What does it do?

-When configured correctly, this storybook addon will send events to your Amplitude instance in two cases:

-1. If a user navigates from one story to another
-2. If a user modifies story args
+The Amplitude Storybook add-on emits events to Amplitude on two different occasions: when a user navigates to a new page and when a user changes a story's args.

 ## Usage Guidelines